 Most of the time, it’s a much better idea to avoid drinking the water if you’re finding particles in it.
 While small amounts of iron or tiny bits of rust won’t immediately make you sick, drinking a lot of the water definitely can.
 If you find that the particles are sand or just tiny mineral deposits from your hard water supply, drinking it might be okay but make sure you filter it out beforehand.

 Finding black particles in water can often be a concerning thing when you aren’t sure what’s causing it.
 Typically, the specks are a sign that you might need to invest in a replacement, either for your pipes or for a new water filter.
-While it may not be incredibly dangerous right away, calling a plumber or technician from Clover Services can make sure that your house is in peak performance.
+While it may not be incredibly dangerous right away, calling a plumber or technician from Clover Contracting can make sure that your house is in peak performance.